 Once you have made an in-depth analysis to make accurate assessments on the draws you want to invest in, other essential observations come into play to help make when picking draws you want to bet on.

-The “different twins” of value investing W. Buffett and C. Munger use the Four Filters as an effective formula to evaluate the goodness of a business.
+The different twins of value investing Warren Buffett and Charlie Munger, use the Four Filters as an effective formula to evaluate the goodness of a business.

 They look for:

 - a business that they are capable of understanding

 - a bargain price as a margin of safety

 Understanding a business